 You do not need design skills or new software.
 Here is the whole process from start to finish.

-2. Upload the PDF to Flipbooks AI with the event program maker.
-Your pages turn into a real page-flip book in a few seconds.
+- Turn it into a flipbook.
+Upload the PDF to Flipbooks AI with the event program maker and your pages become a page-flip book in a few seconds.

-3. Copy the share link and grab the QR code.
+- Take the link and the QR code.
 Print the QR code on a small card, add it to your email, or drop it into the recital slideshow.

-4. Post the QR code at the door and in your reminder email so parents can open the program on their phones before the first note plays.
+- Put it where parents look.
+Post the QR code at the door and in your reminder email so families open the program before the first note plays.

 Pro Tip: Add the QR code to the last slide of your recital and to the sign-in sheet at the door.
 Parents scan once and have the program for the whole night, and you get to see how many opened it for your next studio email.